NAIST-SE/PATSQL/README.md

 		// Give a name to the input table.
 The name is used in the resulting query NamedTable namedInputTable = new NamedTable("input_table", inTable);
 ```

-we can also create table instance from a csv file as follows
+We can also create table instance from a csv file as follows:
 ```java
 		Table inTable1 = Utils.loadTableFromFile("examples/input1.csv");
 		Table outTable = Utils.loadTableFromFile("examples/output1.csv");
 ```

 #### **Creating example**
-The example takes the input and output tables created above as arguments
+The example takes the input and output tables created above as arguments.
 ```java
 		Example example = new Example(outTable, namedInputTable);
 ```

 ### **Creating option(hint)**
-patsql needs to pass the constants that are expected to be included in the SQL queries as hints.
+PATSQL needs constants that are expected to be included in the SQL queries as hints.
-option is a hint to give to PATSQL, specifying a constant hint as a Cell instance that is expected to be included in the SQL query.
+A `SynthOption` object is a hint to give to PATSQL, specifying a constant hint as a Cell instance that is expected to be included in the SQL query.
 ```java
 		// Specify used constants in the query as a hint SynthOption option = new SynthOption(